Is an Ivy League College for You?

 Alternatives to the Ivy League

 Worried that the Ivies are out of your league?
 Ivy League schools are one way to get a quality education, but they’re not the only way.
-Just ask all the successful people who don’t boast an Ivy education, like Steve Jobs, CEO of Apple, who attended Reed College, Colin Powell (City College of New York), Oprah Winfrey (Tennessee State) or Tom Hanks (Chabot College, a community college).
+Many successful people didn't earn an Ivy education, like Steve Jobs, former CEO of Apple, who attended Reed College, Colin Powell (City College of New York), Oprah Winfrey (Tennessee State) or Tom Hanks (Chabot College, a community college).

 Dive deeper into your college search and you’ll find schools with great reputations that may not have the Ivy League name but may suit you better in terms of cost, location or academics.